mohammad-azam22/Stock_Value_Predictor/README.md

 # Stock Price Predictor Web Application

 ## Overview
-This web application allows users to select a ticker symbol and a range of historical data to train a machine learning model that predicts future stock prices.
+This web application allows users to select a stock ticker symbol and a range of historical data to train a machine learning model that predicts future stock prices.
 Additionally, the application also plots the moving average to help visualize the stock trend.

 ## Features
 - **Ticker Symbol Selection**: Users can choose any stock ticker symbol.